pajus1337/Simple-WeatherApp-WPF/README.md

  *****************************************************************************************************
   Credits :
   Applause as well as the original idea should be given to Jannick Laismann,
-  he as my "temporary docent" taught me the techniques for creating this application.
+  he as my temporary "docent" taught me the techniques for creating this application.
  *****************************************************************************************************

 Afterword :